li-xin-yi/li-xin-yi/README.md

 ### Open to jobs!

+Ex- :banana::cloud:intern & Ex- :snowflake:intern

-I'm available for any research or dev (particularly about ML/PL/Cybersecurity) summer intern or full-time jobs in the 2024 Spring/Summer (in the US or remote).
+I'm available for any research or dev (particularly about ML/PL/Cybersecurity) full-time jobs in 2025 (in the US or remote).
 If you are interested in working with me, please get in touch with me ( :email: wolixinyi@gmail.com)

 ---